mitvitaminen/showcase/README.md

 # showcase
-This is a showcase of my skills
+This is a showcase.
+Node.js must be installed for vaadin